 The giraffe is used to humans but still wild, so be careful when feeding as a giraffe headbutt is not something you will likely forget.

 The Hub is one of the largest and newest shopping centers in Nairobi.
 Created around a courtyard, the central space is alive, with kids zooming around on small cards and bikes or whizzing through pedestrians on their roller skates.

 Rollerblading at the Hub is a favorite after-school or Saturday thing to do.
 If you aren’t comfortable on the blades, then spend the afternoon browsing the shops and sipping coffee at one of the restaurants that line the square

 Boat Trip on Lake Naivasha

-Naivasha is just outside of Nairobi, a 90-minute drive down into the Rift.
-Okay so it’s 90 minutes you will never get back but the descent into the rift is breathtaking and makes the drive worth it alone.
-Naivasha is situated next to a huge freshwater lake packed to the brim with hippos and birdlife.
+Naivasha is just outside of Nairobi, a 90-minute drive into the Rift.
+The descent into the rift is breathtaking and makes the drive worth it alone.
+Naivasha is situated next to a vast freshwater lake packed with hippos and birdlife.

 Shop at Spinners Web

 Browsing is free, and there is no better place to seek out African crafts than Spinners Web.
 Stopping by here is one of the best free things to do in Nairobi—a huge greenhouse-style building packed to the rafters with unusual finds from across Africa.

 From beaded jewelry to woven baskets, clothing from upcoming designers, and tribal masks, you can easily spend a day in here just marveling over lost antiquities and stunning local design.
 Spinners Web has a great café in the center, which is the perfect lunch stop.